What happens during a mole check?

 More about Jennifer Crawley

-Jennifer Crawley is a Consultant Dermatologist at Clinica London with a special interest in medical dermatology.
+Jennifer Crawley is a Consultant Dermatologist at Clinica London with a special interest in dermatology.
 She is an expert in both adult and paediatric dermatology and has particular interests in research, teaching and leading audit projects.

 She gained a MBChB qualification from University of Bristol in 2002, after gaining BSc.
 (Hons) Cellular & Molecular Pathology in 1999.
 During following years she undertook training and gained work experience in Bristol and London.